 When the waters up north grow too cold or freeze solid, bald eagles and seals migrate south to Connecticut to find the food and comfort they need.
 Which means you can migrate to several spots in the state to watch them at work and play.
 Mix and match them in a way that suits your schedule.

 Captain Mark of RiverQuest knows the lower Connecticut River and its surrounding hills as well as anyone (“millions of years of experience,” as he puts it) – and that includes the location of the bald eagles that come down from the north every winter (and some who are now year-round residents as well).
-RiverQuest’s Eagle/Winter Wonderland Cruises leave from Eagle Landing State Park in Haddam beginning in early February.
+RiverQuest’s Winter Wildlife Eagle Cruises depart from the Connecticut River Museum in Essex, beginning in early February.

 Beginning the third week of December and running into March, the eagle observation post is open at the Shepaug Dam on the Housatonic River in Southbury.
 Chances are good that you’ll spot an eagle or several here (one great day last winter, 15 made their presence known) and take in educational exhibits and breathtaking photos.